Lead Riding Instructor & Equine Operations Manager

-She grew up with horses, learning on her own, in a small-town north of Seattle.
-She took a 15-year break from horses while enjoying USAF funded “travel” with husband and four boys, except for those two short trail rides through the German countryside.
-When they settled in the Tri-Cities five years ago, she jumped back in as soon as she could.
-That included volunteering at TROT.
-She started as a TROT instructor in 2016.
-She spends happy times on local trails with her horse Cosmo.
-Her miniature horse Blue pulls a cart in many of the area’s parades.
-She relishes learning and growing in knowledge and horsemanship.
-Sharing her love of horses and riding brings her great enjoyment.
+Toni grew up with horses, learning on her own, in a small-town north of Seattle.
+She took a 15-year break from horses while enjoying USAF funded “travel” with her husband and four boys, except for those two short trail rides through the German countryside.
+After they settled in the Tri-Cities, Toni began volunteering at TROT in 2015.
+In 2016, she became an instructor.
+She spends her free time exploring local trails with her horses, Cosmo and Ginger.
+Her miniature horse Blue enjoys pulling a cart in many of the local parades.
+Toni ultimately enjoys learning and growing in knowledge of horsemanship and sharing her love of horses with those around her.
+Toni is a Level 2 CHA certified instructor and currently runs the Trotter Club program at TROT.

 Wendy grew up with a love of horses and volunteered at a local farm doing a day with ARC participants riding horses.
 This started a mission to help local organizations and events offering therapeutic riding.
 Seeing the riders open up while on a horse is an experience one cannot explain, it is an amazing feeling to see the smiles and hear the laughter.
 Wendy has owned horses since 2003 and adopted two BLM mustangs, the first in 2009 and the second in 2019.
 Her dream is to establish a veterans and mustangs program in the Tri-Cities area.